 Renting an Apartment

 While nothing beats owning your own home, Toronto does offer a myriad of pleasant apartments from which to choose.
-An expat choosing to rent a one bedroom apartment can expect to pay at least $800 to $1000 per month for their privacy, while the average 2 bedroom apartment in a popular neighborhood runs at about $1200 to $1500.
+An expat choosing to rent a one-bedroom apartment can expect to pay at least $1500 per month for their privacy, while the average 2 bedroom apartment in a popular neighborhood runs at about $1200 to $1500.
 A large percentage of Torontonians choose to rent multi-room apartments and live with roommates, sharing the cost of rent and living areas to save money.
-Most apartment buildings in Toronto are older buildings, but provide modern amenities, as well as most fixtures and major appliances.
+Most apartment buildings in Toronto are older buildings but provide modern amenities, as well as most fixtures and major appliances.
 In addition to apartment buildings, a lot of home and small business owners have built individual apartments on their premises, to help pay off their mortgage fees.